PackagedC/PackagedC/README.md

 # Packaged C
-This is a new C farmily language which grammar support C & Java.
+This is a new C family language which grammar support C & Java.

 # Design purpose
 1.